Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: with a constant number of forbidden pairs

+Informally, a pair $(H_1, H_2)$ is part of a forbidden pair family $\FF_p$ if at least one of $H_1$ and $H_2$ does not belong to $\ssp(\FF_1, \FF_2)$.
 For example, if $\Pi_1$ is the class of interval graphs and $\Pi_2$ is the class of forests, we have already shown that $\ssp(\FF_1 , \FF_2)$ contains all the graphs in $\FF_1$ except long-claw.
-The only remaining pair is $($long-claw, triangle$)$ and the singleton set contain this pair forms the forbidden pair family.
+The only remaining pair is $($long-claw, triangle$)$ and the singleton set containing this pair forms the forbidden pair family.
 Now we characterize $\Pi_{(1,2)}$ based on the super-pruned family and the forbidden pair family associated with $\FF_1$ and $\FF_2$ as follows.
 This is used in the algorithms in Section \ref{sec:constant-forbidden-pair}.

 \begin{lemma} The following statements are equivalent. \begin{itemize} \item Each connected component of $G$ is either in $\Pi_1$ or $\Pi_2$. \item The graph $G$ does not contain graphs in the super-pruned family $\ssp(\FF_1 , \FF_2)$ as induced subgraphs.
 Furthermore, for pairs $(H_1, H_2)$ in the forbidden pair family of $\FF_1$ and $\FF_2$, $H_1$ and $H_2$ both cannot appear as induced subgraphs in a connected component of $G$. \end{itemize} \end{lemma}